Srijan Pal Singh: Career

-At Boston Consulting Group (BCG), he collaborated with the World Food Program to enhance governance and transparency in the Public Distribution System (PDS) in Naxal-affected areas of Odisha.
+At Boston Consulting Group (BCG), he collaborated with the World Food Programme to enhance governance and transparency in the Public Distribution System (PDS) in Naxal-affected areas of Odisha.

 He played a crucial role in Providing Urban Amenities to Rural Areas (PURA), a rural development initiative that was later adopted as a national program by the Government of India in partnership with private corporations.

 During this time, he co-authored three books with Dr. Kalam.
 Target 3 Billion, published in 2011, focused on sustainable rural development and proposed solutions that later influenced national policies.

 In 2016, he was named a Mentor for the Uttar Pradesh Startup Policy.

 In 2014, he co-founded Barefoot IT, an initiative aimed at empowering rural communities through technology and policy.
 Under this, he launched e-Spandana, a platform designed to connect rural citizens with their elected representatives to address community issues.

 He is the Founder & CEO of Homi Lab, a future learning lab dedicated to preparing the next generation of pioneers to tackle climate change, sustainable energy, space exploration, AI, robotics, and interplanetary missions.

 As an author, he has written extensively on management, urban development, and leadership.
 In 2015, he published Excellence in Management, a study on best practices in public sector management, focusing on Delhi Metro Rail Corporation, published by UNDP.

 His writings have been featured in The Hindu, Times of India, BusinessWorld, and Rajasthan Patrika.
 As a public speaker, he has delivered talks at TEDx events, the Australia-India Youth Dialogue (AIYD).